Why Your Body Hates Daylight Saving Time

 Another thing that is a sure thing is that next Monday, Tuesday and Wednesday you won’t be feeling well and you won’t know why.
 I know why and I am going to tell you why.

-It’s that stupid thing we do with the clocks twice a year called Daylight Savings Time.
+It’s that stupid thing we do with the clocks twice a year called Daylight Saving Time.
 What seems to be a very small change in time will wreck most of us for almost a week.
 Saturday night at bedtime or early Sunday morning if you’re still up, you will roll the clock ahead one hour.
 That is when the confusion begins.

 The human animal like all animals is sensitive to the sun and it’s position in the sky.
 The amount of light and the electronic forces we can’t see have an effect on our physical being.
 If you put us in the wrong place at a different time and our body and brain gets confused we start to feel bad.
 That’s why you’re going to be struggling next week.